Eastward gas flows stop on Yamal-Europe pipeline

-June 21 (Reuters) - Eastward natural gas flows on the Yamal-Europe pipeline to Poland from Germany stopped after briefly resuming on Wednesday, data from operator Gascade showed.
+June 26 (Reuters) - Eastward natural gas flows on the Yamal-Europe pipeline to Poland from Germany stopped after a brief resumption on Monday, data from operator Gascade showed.

-Exit flows at the Mallnow metering point on the German border stood at 797,169 kWh/h in the previous hour, the data showed.
+Exit flows at the Mallnow metering point on the German border stood at zero for 0700-0800 CET, compared with 763,740 kWh/h in the previous hour, the data showed.

-(Reporting by Seher Dareen, Arundhati Sarkar and Rahul Paswan in Bengaluru; Editing by Shri Navaratnam and Muralikumar Anantharaman)
+(Reporting by Seher Dareen in Bengaluru Editing by Christopher Cushing and David Goodman )

 ((Seher.Dareen@thomsonreuters.com; If in India call +91 74832 70128, if within U.S. call +1 646 223 8780;))